lucapette/website/content/writing/my-programming-principles.md

 - I improve the design doc
 - I write a new prototype

-If the problem is really hard, I may repeat this process a few times.
+If the problem is complex, I may repeat this process a few times.
 If the problem is trivial, I may get away without ever throwing code away.
 The point is I'm ready to do so when I'm unhappy with my understanding of the problem.
 Please
 note: I didn't say anything about what I think of the code.
-My harsh truth is that the best case scenario is that I don't hate it today and I may still not totally hate it in a few months.
+My  best case scenario is that I don't hate it today and I may still not totally hate it in a few months.
+So what I think about the code isn't so relevant.
+Furthermore, it will change a lot anyway when I'm going to make it production ready.

-The key of this principle is this: I write a first draft knowing I will probably throw it away.
+This is the key idea: I write a first draft knowing I will probably throw it away.
 With that in mind, I experiment, I digress a little, then I go back a little and try again.
 I write code for the machine and words for humans to improve my understanding of the problem.

-My favourite programming sessions always happen after I've thrown away at least one version of whatever I'm trying to solve.
+My favourite programming sessions always happen after I've thrown away at least one prototype.
 These sessions are really fast: I'm kind of just typing out a satisfying solution.

 ### Make it work, make it good, make it fast

 This principle is a variation of the theme of the [principle](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast) often attributed to [Kent Beck](https://twitter.com/KentBeck).
-Clearly I'm so pretentious about it, I like my version better.
+I'm so pretentious about it, I like my naming better.

 I consider this the corresponding starting from scratch principle of [small changes, fast feedback loops](#small-changes-fast-feedback-loops) It's almost